 Fertility: The sori (spore producing organs) are bead like and arranged toward the top of the fertile fronds on short upward ascending pinnae.
 The pinnae edge rolls over to cover them, thus replacing the need for an indusium.

 Fiddleheads: Spring fiddleheads are a pale red with fine whitish hair.

 Habitat: The plant grows from a creeping rhizome in moist to wet soil, neutral to acidic and in sun or shade.
 They are fast growers and spreaders, almost invasive, (see photos below), thus needing frequent division if you wish to control them.
-In the garden they mix well with Siberian iris, hosta, or turtlehead.
+In a garden they can mix well with Siberian iris, hosta, or turtlehead.
 The fertile fronds work well in dried flower arrangements or provide winter interest in the landscape.
 Sensitive Fern grows in hardiness zones 2 to 10.

 Names: The genus name Onoclea, is from the Greek onos, meaning 'vessel' and kleio, meaning 'to close' and refers to a closed vessel, referring to the sori enclosed in the rolled margins of the fertile pinnae.
 The species name, sensibilis, refers to the plants sensitivity to frost.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: Sensitive Fern has some resemblance to the Netted Chain Fern, Woodwardia areolata, (not found in Minnesota) which also has netted veins, but there the pinnae have fine teeth on the wavy margins, the pinnae are not opposite, but alternate, and the sori are produced on fertile fronds that have pinnae resembling those of the sterile fronds.